Vacuum-Tube/OSM-TPF2-Importer/python/README.md

 # OSM-TPF Converter (Python)

 The Converter is an intermediate step between the OSM data and [OSM Builder](/res/scripts/osm_importer/) (the Lua part) to facilitate the data processing and prepare it for TPF2.
-This tool is a Python script and converts the OSM data to a convenient Lua file.
-You need to adjust some information in the main.py file and then execute it.
+This tool is a Python script that converts the OSM data to a convenient Lua file.

 # Installation

- ## Use Python with virtual environment
+## Method 1: Use Python with virtual environment
 Install [Python](https://www.python.org/downloads/) (3.9).
 Windows users can download Python from the [Microsoft Store](https://apps.microsoft.com/detail/9p7qfqmjrfp7).